COVID-19 pandemic in West Virginia: Government responses

 On April 30, Justice announced "West Virginia Strong: The Comeback", a lifting of the present stay-at-home order that would transition to a safer-at-home plan.
 Specific sector businesses would be allowed to re-open over a month and a half after May 3, 2020, if certain parameters of COVID-19 testing were met.
 West Virginia's stay-at-home order would be lifted at 12:01 a.m.
 Monday, May 4 and be replaced with a safer-at-home program, which would strongly encourage residents to stay home but not make it mandatory to do so.

 On May 14, the WV Governor and Dept. of Health and Human Resources announced plans to increase testing among minorities and otherwise vulnerable populations in counties with large populations and evidence of transmission.
 The next day, they announced free testing in WV counties that were medically underserved.

 Religious entities have been excluded from the virus closures in the state.
 The WV Dept. of Health and Human Resources reported on June 13, a fifth outbreak at churches in the state had occurred.
 This time it was in Greenbrier County, which followed prior outbreaks at churches in Boone, Hampshire, Jefferson and Marshall counties.
 The Graystone Baptist Church in Greenbrier County had some 33 COVID-19 cases.

-By July 1, some 115 COVID-19 cases were reported across West Virginia, the Governor stated, were traced to residents traveling to Myrtle Beach, South Carolina.
+By July 1, some 115 COVID-19 cases were reported across West Virginia, the Governor stated, which were traced to residents traveling to Myrtle Beach, South Carolina.
 "I strongly urge anybody that's been to Myrtle Beach to please get tested" Justice said.
 In a July 1 press release, Justice reported testing over 10,000 inmates and 4,000 employees in the state's correctional system showed one active COVID-19 case in an inmate at the Huttonsville Correctional Center and Jail and two employees.

 On July 2, Justice announced that he was considering making masks mandatory in indoor spaces where social distancing isn't possible.
 He issued an order on July 6 mandating masks in indoor public spaces outside of the home to reduce the spread of COVID-19.

 On December 11, the governor announced that Pfizer vaccine will come soon for West Virginia.
 The vaccine deployment would be prioritized for hospital and long-term care facility workers, teachers, first responders, and essential sector workers in Phase One.
 Phase Two, planned to begin in March, are for the general populace that wanted to take the vaccine.